 The objective of the Port of Rotterdam Authority is to enhance the port’s competitive position as a logistics hub and world-class industrial complex.
 Not only in terms of size, but also with regard to quality.
 The core tasks of the Port Authority are to develop, manage and exploit the port in a sustainable way and to render speedy and safe services for shipping.

-Our annual report provides an insight into the way we aim to tackle this challenge as well as the performance and results of the Port of Rotterdam Authority in 2018.
+The Annual Report 2020 is titled ‘'Staying on course in exceptional times' and provides insight into the performance and results of the Port of Rotterdam Authority in 2020.
 Download the English highlights version.
-Our full annual report is only available in Dutch.
+Our full annual report is only available in Dutch

 The Port Authority in brief